flowd-org/flowd/docs/oci-addons.md

 and easy to distribute.

 An OCI add-on is a container image that contains a job tree following the same layout as local sources.
-The image is pulled and unpacked by flowd and exposed as a source.
+The image is pulled and unpacked by flwd and exposed as a source.

 ## API workflow